 pharmaceuticals: Only one patient survived.
 If the patient has reached that level of extremis, a

 surgical cryc is far safer.
-Perform the cryc before it absolutely needed.
-Whether you use a seldinger
+Perform the cryc before it is absolutely needed.
+Whether you use a

-type airway, with aspiration needle and a wire for placement or a standard open surgical cryc with an
+seldinger type airway, with aspiration needle and a wire for placement or a standard open surgical

-appliance or 6 mm ET, accomplish this airway sooner better than later.
-If the patient is semi-
+cryc with an appliance or 6 mm ET, accomplish this airway sooner rather than later.
+If the patient is

 Remember.
 Missing this JUST ONE TIME can be fatal for the patient!